-Note from Crystal: I’m so excited to have my youngest sister, Olivia, sharing this fun homemade Easter candy recipe — a spring variation on our family’s favorite homemade Christmas Candy recipe!
-We typically make this candy to give as gifts during the Christmas season, but I never thought of the brilliant idea to make it for Easter baskets!
+Note from Crystal: I’m so excited to have my youngest sister, Olivia, sharing this fun homemade Easter candy recipe — a spring variation of our family’s favorite homemade Christmas Candy recipe!
+We typically make this candy to give as a delicious and affordable food gift during the Christmas season, but I never thought of the brilliant idea to make it for Easter baskets!

 Looking for non-candy Easter basket ideas?
-Check out this Easy Homemade Slime Recipe that my daughter loves making!
+Check out this Easy Homemade Slime Recipe that my daughters love making!

-Looking for unique and different Easter basket ideas this year?
+Looking for unique Easter basket ideas this year?
 This homemade Easter candy recipe is sure to be a hit with your kids!

 This delicious recipe is a spin-off of Crystal’s incredible Christmas candy recipe — and if you’re a white chocolate lover like me, you might end up actually liking this one better than the original! 😉